teunbrand/ggh4x/README.md

 size <- 2 / (1 + sqrt(5))
 g <- g + force_panelsizes(cols = c(1, size, size ^ 2), respect = TRUE)
 g
-#> Warning: The S3 guide system was deprecated in ggplot2 3.5.0.
-#> ℹ It has been replaced by a ggproto system that can be extended.
-#> This warning is displayed once every 8 hours.
-#> Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
-#> generated.
 ```

 <img src="man/figures/README-facets-1.png" width="80%" style="display: block; margin: auto;" />